 Water Supply Information

-Welcome to the home page for the Indiana State Department of Health (ISDH) Environmental Public Health (EPH) Division's Water Supply Program.
-The Division seeks to insure safe facilities, proper water supply, and proper sewage disposal.
+The Water Supply Program division seeks to insure safe facilities, proper water supply, and proper sewage disposal.

 Order Form for Drinking Water Sample Bottle

-Anyone can submit a drinking water sample for sodium, nitrate, or bacteriological analysis by the ISDH Laboratory.
-The ISDH laboratory will provide a sterilized sample bottle with shipping form and container, upon payment of the necessary fee.
+Anyone can submit a drinking water sample for sodium, nitrate, or bacteriological analysis by the IDOH Laboratory.
+The IDOH laboratory will provide a sterilized sample bottle with shipping form and container, upon payment of the necessary fee.

 Backflow Device Testers